rangari-rani/academic-projects-mca/artisans-collectives/README.md

 ---

-## 📚 Learning Highlights

-- Building scalable React UI using Tailwind
-- Modular component and page design
-- Context API for cart and navigation logic
-- Route guarding and dynamic rendering

 ## 🚫 Limitations

-- No backend integration (data is hardcoded).
+- No backend integration — all product data is hardcoded.
-- No authentication or order persistence.
+- No authentication or user session management.
-- No real payment or delivery APIs.
+- No real payment flow or delivery tracking (UI-only simulation).

 ---